1. Not all muscle soreness is the same

 Although more research is needed, one 2013 study found that topical creams and ointments containing arnica effectively relieved pain and inflammation brought on by intense eccentric exercise.

 10. You should opt for heat therapy immediately after you exercise

 Applying heat immediately after exercising can reduce delayed onset muscle soreness.
-One 2013 study found that while both dry and moist heat helped with pain, moist heat was shown to offer even more pain reduction.
+One found that while both dry and moist heat helped with pain, moist heat was shown to offer even more pain reduction.

 Excellent ways to enjoy moist heat therapy after exercise include: